Shared Certificates for Neural Network Verification: Offline Proof Sharing

-Thus, in order to optimize \cref{eq:generation-opt} under our constraints, we attempt to find the set of templates $\mathcal{T}$ that contains the most relaxations at layer $k$ obtained from $T_{\text{train}}$.
+In order to optimize \cref{eq:optoffline} under our constraints, we attempt to find the set of templates $\mathcal{T}$ with $|\mathcal{T}| \leq m$ that contains the most abstraction at layer $k$ obtained from $T_{\text{train}}$.
 While this is generally computationally hard, we approximate this with a clustering-based approach.
-To this end, we first compute the relaxations $N_{1:k}(\spec(\vx))$ for $\vx \in T_{\text{train}}$ and then cluster and merge them.
+To this end, we first compute the abstractions $N_{1:k}(\spec(\vx))$ for all $\vx \in T_{\text{train}}$ and then cluster and merge them.
 Subsequently, we further merge the obtained templates until we obtain a set $\mathcal{T}$ of $m$ templates.
 We formalize the template generation procedure in \cref{alg:template-generation-dataset} and showcase it in \cref{fig:template-generation}.